renesca/renesca-magic/README.md

 ## Usage Examples
+You can find all of these examples available as sbt project: [renesca/renesca-magic-example](https://github.com/renesca/renesca-magic-example).
+You can also have a look at the generated code: [renesca-magic-example/magic](https://github.com/renesca/renesca-magic-example/tree/master/magic)

 ### Wrapping low level entities
 In [renesca](https://github.com/renesca/renesca), nodes represent low level graph database entities from the property graph model.
 This is a bit annoying to work with when you have a schema in mind.
 For example when we have types of nodes that have a specific label, always read and write the same properties and access neighbours with another specific label.